yupferris/nvscene-presentation/README.md

              changing its configuration every scanline, which is used for some awesome visual effects
            - It also has the infamous "Mode 7" which was used to make pseudo-3D visuals in games like Mario Kart and Tales of Phantasia.
+         - Now most of these units are connected only to the cpu via very restricted interfaces
+           - Transferring data between them, which you have to do a lot of, is very slow
+           - As it turns out, the system also contains an answer for this proble:
+             - DMA!!
+               - DMA stands for Direct Memory Access
+               - This is a dedicated hardware unit for copying data from place to place, bypassing the cpu completely

    - Intro to coding on oldschool systems
      - When you program on computers today, you might write some code like this: